Chart Color Schemes

 Residential development activity is lower than average in Cairns City according to AreaSearch's national comparison of local real estate markets

+This focus on higher-density living creates more affordable entry points, appealing to downsizers, investors, and first-home buyers.
+However, developers are constructing more detached housing than the existing pattern implies (3% at Census), reflecting strong demand for family homes despite densification trends.
 Cairns City reflects a highly mature market with around 3886 people per dwelling approval.
-According to the latest AreaSearch quarterly estimate, Cairns City is expected to grow by approximately 1,001 residents through to 2041.
+Future projections from AreaSearch's latest quarterly estimate suggest that Cairns City will add approximately 1,219 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development